L. & H. Miller

 Outstanding example of Mediterranean Revival style adapted to moderne context; Highly ornamented; Significant site and interior detailing; prominent architecture; Neighborhood cohesiveness

 This is a 5-story, 5-bay domestic building in the Mediterranean Revival style built in 1935.
+The building is rectangular in plan.
 The structural system is concrete block stucco.
 The foundation is reinforced concrete.
 Exterior walls are stucco and stucco.
 The building has a flat roof.
 Windows are replacement aluminum jalacy casement.
 There is a single-story, wrap-around porch characterized by an integrated (under the main) roof.
 5-bay arcaded terrace; Located off of Ocean Drive; Extends into the building to create an open restaurant.
 Main entrance to the hotel is off of 10th street and is ornamented by terrazzo floor designs.

 * Date source: City of Miami Beach Building Department records